Father · Son · Holy Spirit

 • As Mediator: All prayer reaches the Father through Him — "no one comes to the Father except through me" (John 14:6)

-🕊 The Holy Spirit — Detail
+The Holy Spirit — Full Detail

 A Person, Not a Force

-The Holy Spirit is not impersonal energy, a mystical feeling, or divine electricity.
+The Holy Spirit is not impersonal energy or divine electricity.
 He is a full person of the Trinity who speaks (Acts 13:2), teaches (John 16:13), grieves (Eph 4:30), can be resisted (Acts 7:51), intercedes with groaning (Rom 8:26), and distributes gifts "as he determines" (1 Cor 12:11).
-Every personal pronoun in John 14–16 is "he."
+Every pronoun in John 14–16 is "he."

 What He Does